From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Findings

-Analysis of 351 videos based on our codebook (Table \ref{tab:codebook}) showed that the most prevalent type of content in the videos focused on advocacy and recovery support (33.9\%, 119 videos), where creators shared personal recovery journeys, celebrated sobriety milestones, or provided support to others struggling with substance use.
-For example, one video shows a creator celebrating ``100 days sober milestone and encouraging others to seek help."
-Satirical or humorous content formed the second largest category (28.2\%, 99 videos), with videos often using comedy to address serious topics around substance use.
-The content is typically presented in the form of acted-out skits or parodies designed to gain engagement.
-For instance, one video presented a ``comedic skit about stereotypical behavior while intoxicated."
+Analysis of 351 videos using the qualitative codebook (Table~\ref{tab:codebook}) revealed that the most prevalent category of content focused on advocacy and recovery support (33.9\%, $n=119$ videos).
+Videos in this category commonly featured creators sharing personal recovery journeys, celebrating sobriety milestones, or offering encouragement and support to others navigating substance use challenges.
+For example, one video documented a creator celebrating a ``100 days sober'' milestone while encouraging viewers to seek help.

-Informational content, typically from claimed medical or professional perspectives, comprised 13.1\% (n=46) videos.
-These videos often featured ``doctors explaining the effects of new medications on brain chemistry" or provided educational content about substance effects and risks.
-A smaller portion focused purely on social media engagement (3.9\%, n=14 videos), with creators recording substance-related content primarily to gain followers or views.
-A sizable portion of the content is in the promotional category, appearing in 7\% (n=24) videos.
-The majority of them portray a demonstration of a vaping device, Juul or lighter, and a few of them promote nootropics or study drugs.
-Notably, while discussions of substances were common, direct depiction of substances was less frequent - appearing in 25.9\% (n=91) of videos, with only 23 of those videos showing active substance use.
-This suggests a tendency toward discussing rather than displaying substance use.